2023.10.10

 There is no comprehensive manual

-The following patterns are supported for implementation.
+We support the following patterns for implementation.

 ・Regular maintenance